rukmarr/l3ns/API_REFERENCE.md

 Add node to the network

 This is a main method to define network structure.
-This will add node to network, in create interface in node with an IP address from this subnet.
+This will also add node to subnet's network, create interface in node with an IP address from this subnet.

 <a name="l3ns.base.subnet.BaseSubnet.start"></a>